Back to Timeline

 Cure

 Cincinnati Children’s newly inaugurated Research Foundation is the first in the country with a pediatric focus.
-Endowed by William Cooper Procter with a $2.5 million gift (over $40 million in 2020 dollars) and a mandate that all proceeds be reinvested in research, the stage is set for Cincinnati Children’s long and storied tradition of intradisciplinary research collaboration and unrelenting focus on curing childhood diseases.
+Endowed in 1928 by William Cooper Procter with a $2.5 million gift (over $40 million in 2020 dollars) and a mandate that all proceeds be reinvested in research, the stage is set for Cincinnati Children’s long and storied tradition of intradisciplinary research collaboration and unrelenting focus on curing childhood diseases.

 Care Icon-circle with heart and medical plus